evanbullock/Course-Work/README.md

 Reports

-•These provide links for several reports I have made in class with my in class partner, through multiple semesters of MIS course work. •This includes public links for PowerBI and Tableau reports made through using public data.
+•These provide links for several reports I have made in class with my in class partner, through multiple semesters of MIS course work.
+This includes public links for PowerBI and Tableau reports made through using public data.

 NBA Simulator